 10 Reasons Why Gerbera Daisy is Dying and How to Revive It

-Gerbera Daisy also called Barbeton Daisy or Transvaal Daisy is among the popular flowering plants for the well-lit spot in the home.
+Gerbera Daisy also called Barbeton Daisy or Transvaal Daisy is among popular flowering plants for the well-lit spot in the home.
 Its beautiful flowers are a pleasant sight in any space.

 If the proper growing conditions are not met, your Gerbera Daisy may begin to die.
 We have outlined herebelow 10 reasons why a Gerbera Daisy may die and their remedies.